MicroEJ/docs/Tutorials/tutorialDebugUIFreeze.rst

    });

 Another case that is worth looking at is whether the application is processing user input events like it should.
-The UI may look “frozen” only because it don’t react to input events.
+The UI may look "frozen" only because it don't react to input events.
 Replace the desktop instance with the one below to log all user inputs.

 .. code-block:: java